karanhere/Kubernetes/README.md

 # Kubernetes
-This Repository contains the basic setup of kubeadm for kubernetes and gradually progresses as the different concepts of Kubernetes unfolds
+This Repository contains the basic setup of kubeadm for kubernetes and gradually progresses as I dive in with the concepts in depth.
 It contains an archictecture of Kubernetes with multinode cluster.